Scotland Propose Alcohol Advert Ban

 - 11,566 people were admitted for alcohol related illness for the first time

 - 2,775 were admitted to psychiatric hospitals for alcohol related mental health

 The National Records of Scotland recorded 1,120 alcohol-specific deaths for Scotland in 2017.

-The Scottish Alcohol Framework – Preventing Harm for 2018 which documents Scotland’s preventative measures and objectives for alcohol harm, details plans to reduce the availability of alcohol and the affordability of alcohol.
+The Scottish Alcohol Framework – Preventing Harm for 2018 documents Scotland’s preventative measures and objectives.
+They hope to reduce alcohol harm with plans to reduce the availability and affordability of alcohol.
 The government hope that that this will result in reduced alcohol abuse, alcohol dependence and alcohol consumption levels.

 Public Health Minister Joe FitzPatrick said: “We’ve got 14% higher consumption of alcohol than the rest of the UK – and the UK is about the worst in western Europe, so we have our issues that we need to resolve.”

 The Alcohol framework plan also contains guidelines and strategies on educating the younger generation as to the dangers of alcohol abuse.
 This is very important in raising awareness and as part of comprehensive alcohol harm prevention plan.

 Establishing a Healthy Respect for Alcohol